By Rajabu Juma Rajabu – Art in Tanzania internship

 - Fishing licence.

-This is an act of providing fishing licenses to the fishermen, just like a licence for the owner of the gear and permits for those who practice fishing.
-This will help monitor the fishers who harvested resources illegally without permission and make overfishing manageable.
+This involves providing fishing licenses to fishermen, similar to a license for the gear owner, and permits for those who engage in fishing.
+This will help monitor fishers who harvest resources illegally without permission and make overfishing more manageable.

 - Public education provided.

-The government must use its Fisheries extension to educate fishermen on the importance of maximum sustainable yield and to encourage them to practise sustainable fishing to keep fish stock reproduction continuous for future generations.
+The government must utilise its Fisheries extension to educate fishermen on the importance of maximum sustainable yield and encourage them to practise sustainable fishing to maintain continuous fish stock reproduction for future generations.

 - Seasonal fishing.
 The government should implement rules and regulations for fishing conducted at a specific time period.
-This will help by giving fish stocks more time to reproduce and grow in a healthy state and remedy the fish depletion problem to the maximum.
+This will help by giving fish stocks more time to reproduce and grow in a healthy state, thereby remedying the fish depletion problem to the maximum.